xieweiAlex/English_Learning/words/2023/words-June.md

 Do You Know The Distinction Between **Words And Deeds**?

-Prigozhin refused as it would deprive him of his power base and took his chances on a revolt instead of being forced into insubordination.
+Prigozhin refused as it would deprive him of his power base and took his chances on a revolt instead of being forced into **insubordination**.

-Our esteemed panel of experts will provide valuable insights and engage in thought-provoking discussions chaired by our Founder Nick James and with panelists Ryan Eggleston, Ben Peeri, Alex De Raadt and Shai Perednik.
+Our **esteemed** panel of experts will provide valuable insights and engage in thought-provoking discussions chaired by our Founder Nick James and with panelists Ryan Eggleston, Ben Peeri, Alex De Raadt and Shai Perednik.
-Our focus is resolutely and relentlessly on Ukraine, making sure that it has what it needs to defend itself and to take back territory that Russia seized.
+Our focus is **resolutely** and relentlessly on Ukraine, making sure that it has what it needs to defend itself and to take back territory that Russia **seized**.

 An unhappy life made her **downcast**.